Qiustander/2023-Feb-Project/README.md

 # 2023-MLCOE-Project
-The repository for the 2023 MLCOE HK Program.
+The repository for AI & Data Science Associate Internship Program of the Machine Learning Center of Excellence in HK.

 ### Code: Comming Soon...